Bank execs blame panicked depositors for Silicon Valley, Signature failures, but senators blame them

-The arguments got little traction with senators on both sides of the aisle.
-Democrats and Republicans on the Senate Banking Committee criticized the executives for taking risky actions or missing obvious problems that directly led to the demise of their banks, while still accepting lucrative pay packages and bonuses, even in the days and weeks leading up to the failures.
+The arguments got little traction with senators on either sides of the aisle.
+Democrats and Republicans on the Senate Banking Committee criticized the executives for taking risky actions or missing obvious problems that directly led to the demise of their banks while accepting lucrative pay packages and bonuses.

 "You were paying out bonuses until literally hours before regulators seized your assets," said Sen. Sherrod Brown, the Democratic chair of the Senate Banking Committee.
 "To most Americans, a lack of Wall Street accountability tracks with their entire experience with our economy.
 Workers face consequences; executives ride off into the sunset."